 Alameda County residents interested in becoming a Cottage Food Operator, must obtain approval from the Alameda County Department of Environmental Health and the City Planning Department.

-The following documents must be submitted with the required fee for review to the Alameda County Department of Environmental Health:
+The following documents must be submitted, and re-submitted upon renewal of the annual permit, with the required fee for review to the Alameda County Department of Environmental Health:

 - Completed CFO Registration/Permit Form